MrTitanHearted/DGEWS/README.md

 # DGEWS
-DGEWS is a simple toy windowing system for only learning purposes.
+DGEWS is a simple multithreaded toy windowing system for only learning purposes.